Finland (European Parliament constituency): 1996

 The 1996 election was the first European election for Finland.

 1999

 The 1999 European election was the fifth election to the European Parliament and the second for Finland.

 2004

 The 2004 European election was the sixth election to the European Parliament and the third for Finland.
-Both the Finnish Social Democratic Party and the Finnish Centre Party improved their vote at the expense of the conservative National Coalition Party and the Greens.
+Both the Social Democratic Party of Finland and the Centre Party improved their vote at the expense of the conservative National Coalition Party and the Green League.

 2009

 The 2009 European election was the seventh election to the European Parliament and the fourth for Finland.
 The number of seats was decreased to thirteen.

 2014

 The 2014 European election was the eighth election to the European Parliament and the fifth for Finland.
 Finland's representation remained at 13 MEPs.

 2019

 The 2019 European election was the ninth election to the European Parliament and the sixth for Finland.
 Due to Brexit, Alviina Alametsä became the fourteenth Finnish MEP on February 1, 2020.